raydac/java-binary-block-parser/README.md

 Change log
 ===========
 - **1.3.0-SNAPSHOT**
   - __Fixed issue [#16 NullPointerException when referencing a JBBPCustomFieldTypeProcessor parsed field"](https://github.com/raydac/java-binary-block-parser/issues/16), many thanks to @use-sparingly for the bug report__
+  - added Maven plugin to auto-generate Java classes (1.6+) from JBBP scripts
-  - created [Maven plugin](https://github.com/raydac/jbbp-maven-plugin) to generate Java class sources (1.6+) from JBBP scripts
+  - added Gradle plugin to auto-generate Java classes (1.6+) from JBBP scripts
   - added extra byte array reading writing methods with byte order support into JBBPBitInputStream and JBBPBitOutputStream
   - added converter of compiled parser data into Java class sources (1.6+)
   - added method to read unsigned short values as char [] into JBBPBitInputStream
   - Class version target has been changed to Java 1.6
   - fixed compatibiity of tests with Java 1.6
   - Minor refactoring

 - **1.2.1 (28-JUL-2016)**
   - __Fixed issue [#10 "assertArrayLength throws exception in multi-thread"](https://github.com/raydac/java-binary-block-parser/issues/10), many thanks to @sky4star for the bug report.__
   - minor refactoring